nguyendien9203/personal-dictionary/README.md

 ## Overview

 This project is a personal dictionary application built using modern web technologies.
 It allows users to search for words, view their details, and manage their own word entries.
-The application uses JSON Server to simulate an API, NextUI for the user interface components, Tailwind CSS for styling, and Vite for development tooling.
+The application uses JSON Server to simulate an API, Bootstrap for the user interface components, Tailwind CSS for styling, and Vite for development tooling.

 ## Technologies Used

 - **JSON Server**: Used to create a mock API for development.
-- **NextUI**: Provides a set of React components to build the UI.
+- **Bootstrap**: Provides a set of React components to build the UI.
 - **Tailwind CSS**: A utility-first CSS framework for styling.
 - **Vite**: A fast build tool and development server.
 - **React**: The JavaScript library for building user interfaces.